Mass shootings in America escalated between 2000-2013

 - Mass shootings rose while single homicide rate has declined last decade.

-- Timing of mass shootings has not coincided with a downturn in economy.
+- The timing of mass shootings has not coincided with a downturn in the economy.

-- Rhythm of mass shootings involves perception, narcissism, or depression.
+- The rhythm of mass shootings involves perception, narcissism, or depression.

-- Expectation of the public is that no mass shootings should occur.
+- An expectation of the public is that no mass shootings should occur.

 - Since 2000 American mass shooters have been mostly homegrown.

 - Female mass shootings are rare, but that may change in the future.

-- Being poor or disadvantaged is not an indicator for mass shootings.
+- Being poor or disadvantaged is not an indicator of mass shootings.

 - Video games can produce pseudo-commando game-score mindset.

 - Some mass killers study past acts of active shooters to beat their score.

 - Mass shootings view infamy as the most important time of their life.